-ABILITY WRITE NOW!
+Ability Write Now!
 (AWN) is a group of writing and editorial services that supports writers with disabilities who have a goal of publication.
 Under the Small Business Development Center (Cornerstone Program) of Ability Now Bay Area, AWN provides publication assistance that may lead to some payment.
-Supports may include workshops, one-on-one writing coaching, editing, and submission research.
+Support may include workshops, one-on-one writing coaching, editing, and submission research.
 Staff, family, friends, and others will give support to ensure services are responsive and personalized to each writer’s needs, wants, and aspirations.
-These supports build upon their strengths, focusing on their gifts, preferences, and learning styles.
-Writing samples, such as two poems of 40 lines or less each or one short story or chapter of 1,000 words or less, and a meeting with the instructor are needed before admittance.
-AWN is designed for the writer who has already acquired advanced writing skills but wants to learn how to publish that may result in some form of payment.
+The program builds upon their strengths, focusing on their gifts, preferences, and learning styles.
+Writing samples (such as two poems of 40 lines or less each, or one short story or chapter of 1,000 words or less), and a meeting with the instructor are needed before admittance.
+AWN is designed for the writer who has already acquired advanced writing skills, but wants to learn how to publish in a way that may result in some form of payment.

 Workshop

 The keystone program of Ability Write Now is a weekly online writers’ workshop.
-Writers with disabilities meet virtually with the instructor and fellow writers to share new writing, such as a poem, a story, a chapter, or a script, provide constructive feedback, and research publication opportunities.
+Writers with disabilities meet virtually with the instructor and fellow writers to share new writing (e.g. a poem, a story, a chapter, or a script), provide constructive feedback, and research publication opportunities.
 The group may learn styles of writing, such as a sonnet or flash fiction, or learn how to use submission management systems.
 The group may also read and discuss the works of writers with disabilities or invite them to give readings or teach a topic.
-Poets, writers, novelists, podcasters, and artists are welcomed in this group if they seek to gain the self-confidence and tools to publish.
+Poets, writers, novelists, podcasters, and artists are welcome in this group if they seek to gain the self-confidence and tools to publish.

 Workshop Structure